 When choosing a dog chew for your pooch, named sources are best.
 Look for simple, natural ingredients that you recognise.
 That way, you know what you’re giving to your dog (and what you're not giving to your dog) so are at less risk of any harmful additives making their way into your pup’s system.
 All of the ingredients used in Scrumbles' recipes are there for you to see on our website!

 No substitute for the real thing

 Of course, dental chews are a great way to keep on top of your dog’s hygiene and health.
 But there’s simply no substitute for good old-fashioned tooth brushing.
 Getting a hyper, excited dog to sit still for a few minutes every day for a tooth clean can be difficult – we get it, we’ve been through it with Smudge! – but its definitely worth it in the long run.
 And don't forget human toothpaste is a no no for dogs (and cats!).
 Choose a toothpaste formulated for dogs.

-If you’re in the market for a dental chew for your dog, look for something hard so they have to work really hard to eat them.
+If you’re in the market for a dental chew or dental stick for your dog, look for something hard so they have to work really hard to eat them.
 The chewing and scraping motions are what does the trick when it comes to cleaning, so a soft or flimsy chew simply won’t cut it.

 Supervise your pup

 Once you’ve found the perfect chew for your pooch, it’s important to always keep an eye on them when they’ve got it.
 Even with the hardest of chews, your dog could break them apart and may choke on smaller pieces without proper supervision.